 - Hot glue gun and glue sticks

-4. Stitch the ears together.
-I straight stitched around the edge at .25 and then zig zag stitched around the outer edge to reinforce and prevent fraying.
+- Stitch the ears together.
+Stitched around the edge at .25 then zig-zag stitched around the outer edge to reinforce and prevent fraying.
 Do not stitch the bottom closed.
 Turn the ears inside out (use a pencil with an eraser to gently help the seams completely turn).
 Press the ears flat with a warm iron.

-5. Cut a pieces of wire 2.25 times the length of your ears.
+- Cut a piece of wire 2.25 times the length of your ears.
 Bend the wire in half to double up and then bend it into an ear shape.
 Insert a wire shape into each ear.
 Approximately 1 inch of wire should stick out of the bottom of the ear.

-12. Insert wire from ears through the burlap and cardboard using your pre-made holes.
+- Insert the wire from the ears through the burlap and cardboard using your pre-made holes.
 Look inside the ring to find the holes.
 Place a tiny dab of glue under each ear and press it tightly to the burlap ring as it cools.

-15. Fold the ears into desired shape using the inner wire.
+- Fold the ears into the desired shape using the inner wire.
 Enjoy your PB Inspired Easter Bunny Napkin Rings!

 - White, tan or clear thread: $2.99 a spool (partially used) – $0.10